Bombs found in Montana home linked to bank robberies

+The man they suspect is the “AK-47 Bandit” lives in the home and is wanted for a string of bank robberies.
+He’s also accused of shooting at a Kansas state trooper, according to court records.

-HELENA, Mont.
-(AP) — Federal agents found homemade bombs in a Montana home that may be connected to a rash of bank robberies in multiple states and to a man who is suspected of shooting at a Kansas state trooper, authorities said Monday.
+HELENA, Mont. — Federal agents found homemade bombs in the Montana home of a man they suspect is the “AK-47 Bandit,” who is wanted for a string of bank robberies, including one in Washington state in 2012, and is accused of shooting at a Kansas state trooper, according to authorities and court documents filed Monday.

+FBI agents were tipped off when Richard Gathercole, 39, called his mother from a Nebraska jail after his arrest in the attempted shooting of the trooper who was trying to pull him over on Interstate 70 this past week, according to a search-warrant application to a federal judge.
+The trooper wasn’t injured.

+According to a transcript of the call, Gathercole told his mother, who is unnamed, to “get all the guns out” of the house.
+The woman agrees, then says, “Um, this is recorded.
+You know that.”

-FBI agents, along with officers from Chino, California; Rexburg, Idaho; and Montana’s Musselshell County searched a home in the town of Roundup, about 50 miles north of Billings, according to officials with the Musselshell County Sheriff’s Office.
+FBI agents, along with officers from Chino, California; Rexburg, Idaho; and Montana’s Musselshell County searched Gathercole’s home in the town of Roundup, about 50 miles north of Billings, on Saturday, according to officials with the Musselshell County Sheriff’s Office.
 Inside, they found “numerous” improvised explosive devices that were removed by a bomb squad, the officials said in a statement.

 “Multiple departments are investigating whether evidence found during the search in Montana may be linked to a series of bank robberies currently under investigation in California and other states,” she said.